 If you want more insight into recruiting volunteers, check out our article on The Secret To Recruiting And Keeping Committed Volunteers.

 Hopefully, we’ve inspired you to use videos on your church’s website in a creative and unique way!
 Sharefaith has many resources available to you to not only improve your website but also ingenious ways to engage and grow disciples.
-Head on over to our website and check out all the tools available to you with a simple click of a button.
+If you’re ready to use video to improve church communications, head on over to our website and check out all the tools available to you with a simple click of a button.